ryft/FantasyLCS/README.md

 # Fantasy LCS
 This repository contains tools to examine the statistics for teams and players in the [League of Legends](http://www.lolesports.com/) regional tournaments.
 European and North American tournaments are currently supported, and other international tournaments will be included soon&#8482; (work in progress).

+### Database
 A lot of the database structure is dictated by the format of the data returned by the lolesports.com API.
-A public API will be created in the near future.
+The schema is included in `schema.sql`.

+### Web API
+A web interface to the database is included in the `www` folder.
+It is currently hosted at [lol.ryft.co.uk](http://lol.ryft.co.uk).

 ### Example Usage
 There are only 6 teams in the EU or NA LCS which have won a game after losing the first inhibitor: